 "I'd like to convert .MKV files to prores for using in FCP X, I've tried Perian with quicktime and mpeg streamclip and while these will open the file it takes forever (probably 10 plus hours) to export as prores.
 Is there a better way, and if so what is the workflow?"

 Final Cut Pro is a wonderful tool to help you turn your home videos into professional eye-catching movies.
 It normally can recognize a few file formats like DV, MOV, M4V, MP4 and some AVI files from cams.
-While MKV is not supported.
-In order to import MKV files to Final Cut Pro for editing, you'll need to convert MKV to FCP compatible video format.
-Since ProRes is the the most compatible codec introduced by Apple which ensures maximum editing quality and efficiency when working with Final Cut Pro, the quick option is to get a Mac MKV to ProRes Converter to convert MKV to Apple ProRes codec for Final Cut Pro.
+However, MKV is not in the supported format lists.
+To use MKV files in Final Cut Pro, you may have to transcode MKV to a fully Final Cut Pro compatible format like H.264 MOV, H.264 MP4, etc. But if want to make your editing process simpler and less resource-intensive, you're recommended to transcode MKV to Apple ProRes which can ensure maximum editing quality and efficiency when working with Final Cut Pro X or FCP 7/6.

 Step 1.
-Add MKV files to the software
+Add MKV files to the software.

 Drag and drop MKV videos to the application.
-Or you can click "Add Video" button to browse and locate your source video files.
+Or you can click Add Video button to browse and locate your source video files.
 The app supports batch conversion, so you can add more than one file at one time.

-When finished, the output ProRes encoded MOV file is ready for being imported to Final Cut Pro for editing.
+When all conversions completed, you'll get a pop-up notice.
+Just click Open button, you can fast find where your converted Apple ProRes files are saved.
+Now the ProRes encoded MOV file from MKV is ready for being imported to Final Cut Pro for editing.
 All FCP versions are supported, including Final Cut Pro X, Final Cut Pro 7 and Final Cut Pro 6.